 Instructional Coaches will..

-- have the resources necessary to support teachers in being able to realize the above goals.
+- have the resources and skills necessary to support teachers in being able to realize the above success criteria.

-- have the resources necessary to help teachers and instructional coaches in being able to accomplish the above goals.
+- have the resources and skills necessary to help teachers and instructional coaches in being able to accomplish the above success criteria.

 - be able to provide helpful guidance and feedback to teachers in a time efficient manner.